 Definition:

 A Calibrated Risk Matrix is a version of a risk matrix where the severity and likelihood scores have been decided based on real-world data, societal expectations, and/or corporate standards.
-This is the document that companies will write down how much risk are they willing to swallow.
+This is the document that companies will write down how much risk they are willing to swallow.
 This would use the PEAR model to work through tolerable risk.

 Some people and organizations have a hard time with this, as one has to write down how much death is acceptable.
 It is a weird concept.